Travancore: 19th and early 20th centuries

-After the death of Sree Moolam Thirunal in 1924, Sethu Lakshmi Bayi became regent (1924–1931), as the heir apparent, Sree Chithira Thirunal was then a minor, 12 years old.
+After the death of Sree Moolam Thirunal in 1924, Sethu Lakshmi Bayi became regent (1924–1931), as the heir apparent; Sree Chithira Thirunal was then a minor, 12 years old.

 In 1935, Travancore joined the Indian State Forces Scheme and a Travancore unit was named 1st Travancore Nair Infantry, Travancore State Forces.
 The unit was reorganised as an Indian State Infantry Battalion by Lieutenant Colonel H S Steward, who was appointed commandant of the Travancore State Forces.

 The last ruling king of Travancore, Chithira Thirunal Balarama Varma, reigned from 1931 to 1949.
-"His reign marked revolutionary progress in the fields of education, defence, economy and society as a whole."
+Menon states that "his reign marked revolutionary progress in the fields of education, defence, economy and society as a whole."
 He made the famous Temple Entry Proclamation on 12 November 1936, which opened all the Kshetrams (Hindu temples in Kerala) in Travancore to backward communities.
 This act won him praise from across India, most notably from Mahatma Gandhi.
 The first public transport system (Thiruvananthapuram–Mavelikkara) and telecommunication system (Thiruvananthapuram Palace–Mavelikkara Palace) were launched during his reign.
-He also started the industrialisation of the state, enhancing the role of the public sector.
-He introduced heavy industry in the state and established giant public sector undertakings.
+He also began state industrialisation, introducing heavy industry in the state and established giant public sector undertakings.
 As many as twenty industries were established, mostly for utilising the local raw materials such as rubber, ceramics, and minerals.
-A majority of the premier industries in Kerala even today, were established by Sree Chithira Thirunal.
+Even today, a majority of the premier industries in Kerala were initially established by Sree Chithira Thirunal.
 He patronised musicians, artists, dancers, and Vedic scholars.
 Sree Chithira Thirunal appointed, for the first time, an Art Advisor to the Government, Dr. G. H. Cousins.
 He also established a new form of University Training Corps, viz.
 Labour Corps, preceding the N.C.C, in the educational institutions.
 The expenses of the university were to be met fully by the government.
-Sree Chithira Thirunal also built a beautiful palace named Kowdiar Palace, finished in 1934, which was previously an old Naluektu, given by Sree Moolam Thirunal to his mother Sethu Parvathi Bayi in 1915.
+Sree Chithira Thirunal also built the beautiful Kowdiar Palace, finished in 1934, which was previously an old Naluektu given by Sree Moolam Thirunal to his mother Sethu Parvathi Bayi in 1915.